opheron/microbial-strain-app/README.md

 # Using the App
 ### Installation
 First, clone the repo.
-Then, in terminal do:
+Then, in terminal navigate into the repo folder and do:
 ```
 - poetry install
 - poetry shell